nmshd/cns-iql/README_dev.md

 -   `npm run lint`: Runs linters.

 The `demo/` directory contains the live demo's files, `src/grammar.peggy` is the definition file for the IQL grammar.
 The remainder are either self-explanatory or customary files and directories.

-Publishing to npmjs.com is done via a Github pipeline, triggered by pushing a new tag:

--   increment version in _package.json_
--   create a new tag locally: `git tag "$(jq -r '.version' package.json)"`
--   push tag to remote: `git push origin "$(jq -r '.version' package.json)"`